-International Medical Expedition Comes to Nevada: As a result of the “Volunteer Health Care Services Act”, the organization Remote Area Medical (RAM) has put Nevada on their packed schedule of international medical expeditions.
-RAM will bring health care events with the ability to serve more than 600 people per day to both Northern and Southern Nevada in April 2014.
-They will bring 75 dental chairs and extensive medical, optical, and lab equipment.
+International Medical Expedition Comes to Nevada: As a result of the “Volunteer Health Care Services Act”, the organization Remote Area Medical (RAM) added Nevada to their packed schedule of international medical expeditions.
+Each year after the Volunteer Health Care Services Act passed, RAM has brought pop-up clinics with the ability to serve more than 600 people per day to both Northern and Southern Nevada.
+They can provide 75 dental chairs and extensive medical, optical, and lab equipment.